publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch25/schIII/m__us_usc_t30_s1221.md

  __Prior Provisions__

     A prior section 1221, [Pub.
-L. 95–87, title III, § 301][/us/pl/95/87/s301], Aug.
+L. 95–87, title III][/us/pl/95/87/tIII], § 301, Aug.
 3, 1977, [91 Stat.
 451][/us/stat/91/451], contained provisions similar to this section covering fiscal years 1978 through 1984.

  __Amendments__

     1988—Subsec. (a)(1).
 [Pub.
-L. 100–483, § 2][/us/pl/100/483/s2], substituted “$400,000 for each of the fiscal years ending September 30, 1990, through September 30, 1994” for “$300,000 for the fiscal year ending September 30, 1985, and $400,000 to each participating State for each fiscal year thereafter for a total of five years”.
+L. 100–483][/us/pl/100/483], § 2, substituted “$400,000 for each of the fiscal years ending September 30, 1990, through September 30, 1994” for “$300,000 for the fiscal year ending September 30, 1985, and $400,000 to each participating State for each fiscal year thereafter for a total of five years”.

     Subsec. (a)(2)(A).
 [Pub.
-L. 100–483, § 3][/us/pl/100/483/s3], amended subpar.
+L. 100–483][/us/pl/100/483], § 3, amended subpar.
 (A) generally.
 Prior to amendment, subpar.
 (A) read as follows: “Funds appropriated under this section shall be made available for grants to be matched on a basis of no less than one and one-half non-Federal dollars for each Federal dollar during the fiscal years ending September 30, 1985, and September 30, 1986, and no less than two non-Federal dollars for each Federal dollar during the fiscal years ending September 30, 1987, September 30, 1988, and September 30, 1989.”

     Subsec. (b).
 [Pub.
-L. 100–483, § 4][/us/pl/100/483/s4], substituted “production of fuel and nonfuel mineral resources” for “production of mineral resources”.
+L. 100–483][/us/pl/100/483], § 4, substituted “production of fuel and nonfuel mineral resources” for “production of mineral resources”.

  __Short Title__